 The Foreign Service Competition

-Each year, the initial online PSEE tests for these positions are carried out in late October.
+The initial online PSEE tests for these positions, when intake exercises occur, are normally in late October.

 Public Service Entrance Exam (PSEE) Sub-test 1 (Reasoning) – a multiple-choice problem-solving and reasoning-ability test with four basic types of questions

 Public Service Entrance Exam (PSEE) Sub-test 2 (Judgment) – a multiple-choice situational test with options in graduated scales of effectiveness or

 Note: There is no longer--and has not been for years—a separate, knowledge-based

 Candidates must pass the online PSEE tests before advancing in the competition.

 Note: In the Fall of 2019 the online test system failed so only supervised tests were carried out.